ImpressLearn: Continual Learning via Combined Task Impressions: Related Work

-\paragraph{\textbf{Supermasks in Superposition (SupSup)}} ImpressLearn is most closely related to yet another related method called SupSup \citep{supsup}.
-This algorithm trains individual per-task binary masks and applies them to a randomly-initialized network, leveraging the existence of supermasks \citep{supermasks}.
+\paragraph{\textbf{Supermasks in Superposition (SupSup).}} ImpressLearn is most closely related to yet another similar method called SupSup \citep{supsup}.
+This algorithm trains individual per-task binary masks and applies them to a fixed randomly-initialized network, leveraging the existence of supermasks \citep{supermasks}.
 The mask optimization algorithm, edge-popup \citep{edgepop}, uses a heaviside function to binarize mask values on the forward pass and employs a straight-through estimator when computing gradients.
 In addition, \citet{supsup} propose different training and inference modes depending on availability of task identifiers; e.g., GG refers to the scenario when task identifies are known during both training and inference, while in GN they are available only during training.
-In the latter case, \cite{supsup} introduce a one-shot algorithm to infer task identity by minimizing entropy of the output, starting from a uniform linear combination of masks and optimizing the coefficients.
-While at first glance this algorithm resembles ours, there are essential differences as we use optimization of a refined linear combination to learn {\em new} tasks.
-While SupSup and other related methods suffer no catastrophic forgetting regardless of the number of tasks, they are required to store the corresponding parameter masks for each task, which is costly. \citep{supsup} address this by storing masks as attractors of a Hopfield network, but it is unclear how feasible this approach is.
+In the latter case, \citet{supsup} introduce a one-shot algorithm to infer task identity by minimizing entropy of the output starting from a uniform linear combination of masks and optimizing the coefficients.
+While SupSup and Piggyback suffer no catastrophic forgetting as there is naturally no interference between tasks, these algorithms allow no knowledge transfer for the exact same reason.
+This independence on previous learning comes at a cost of significant memory overhead associated with solving each additional task.
+ImpressLearn fixes both issues by recycling parameter masks dedicated for a fixed set of previous tasks while learning new ones.